Are you tired of your job and waiting for the universe to send you a sign?

-- What to do next once you decide to quit your job?
+- What to do once you decide to quit your job?

-How to Decide When Is It Time to Leave a Job?
+How to Know When It's Time to Leave a Job?

 You know something is not right with your current job if all you can think is should I quit my job.

-While it should be your personal decision whether to quit a job or not, you must consider the following points that can help you decide when to quit your job.
+While it should be your personal decision whether to quit a job or not, you must consider the following points that can help you with the listicle of signs I should quit my job:.

 - Chart out the pros and cons of your current job and reflect on what weighs more.
 It will give you an idea of when is it time to leave a job.

 - Identify what your current job is lacking and what you expect from your ideal job.
-Once you get some clarity, voice it to the management to better your situation.
+Once you get some clarity, voice it to the management to improve your situation.

-- If your organization is not supportive of your needs, trust your instincts, and it is probably time you quit your job.
+- If you feel that your organization is not supporting your needs, trust your instincts and conclude that it is probably time to quit your job.

-Before turning in your resignation, it is better that you are aware of the signs when is it time to leave a job because there will be no turning back after it.
+Before sending your resignation, you should be aware of the signs that it's time to leave a job because there's no turning back from it.

 1. You Feel Burnout & Exhaustion